Demo

 Examples

 CtRL-Sim can faithfully imitate the multi-agent driving behaviours found in the Waymo dataset.
-The teal agents are controlled by CtRL-Sim, and other agents in pink are set to log-replay.
+The teal agents are controlled by CtRL-Sim, and other agents in beige are set to log-replay.

 Exponential tilting enables control over the generation of realistic vehicle-vehicle collision scenarios.
 We show the evolution of three traffic scenes with the top panels showing the log-replay scenario through physics (shown in teal) and the bottom panels applying negative tilting to the CtRL-Sim- controlled agent.
 Bounding boxes outlined in red contain a traffic violation.
 All other agents are set to log-replay through physics, with the agent interacting with the CtRL-Sim-controlled agent denoted in pink.
 Goals are denoted by small circles.